vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 ## Advanced Scenarios

-### Searching Multiple Corpora
+### Search Multiple Corpora

-Sometimes, it's advantageous to search multiple corpora at the same time.
-In those cases, you need two things:
+There are situations where searching multiple corpora simultaneously can be benefitcial.
+To do this effectively, you need two things:

-1. Permissions (e.g. via an API key) that's set up to have access to all of the corpora you're interested in searching
+1. **Proper Permissions:** Setting up an API Key that grants access to all corpora that you intend to search.
-2. A modification to the query body as outlined below
+2. **Query Body Adjustment:** Specific modifications to the query body as outlined below.

 The query body modification that's necessary is that `corpusKey` can take an array of objects.

+#### Search a Single Corpus Example

 So if you're currently searching 1 corpus as follows:

 ```json
 ...
 "corpusKey": [